iAmKankan/Data-Gathering-And-Preprocessing/Dimensionality_Reduction/PCA.md

 ## Principal Component Analysis(PCA)
 ![Dark](https://user-images.githubusercontent.com/12748752/126914729-75e0fed5-fdaa-4216-81c8-719340e80694.png)
-* Principal Component Analysis (PCA) is by far the most popular dimensionality reduction algorithm.
 > #### First it identifies the hyperplane that lies closest to the data, and then it projects the data onto it

 * It Works on Statistical Concept based Machine Learning Algorithms